Toi Tōtara Haemata (Arts Leadership) investment programme

 Toi Tōtara Haemata (Arts Leadership) Investment Programme supports well-run, financially sound organisations that fulfil specific key roles in New Zealand’s arts infrastructure.
-Organisations funded through this programme collaborate with other arts organisations and provide leadership within the arts industry to deliver benefits to audiences or participants.
+Organisations funded through this programme collaborate with other arts organisations and provide leadership within the arts sector to deliver benefits to audiences or participants.

 Based on application